DigitalTwinSocCyberRange/DigitalTwinCyberrange/README.md

  ```

 ## User Data Management
-User data management enables the gamification aspect of the cyber range with a score board displaying the scores of the other players in order motivate the trainees to engage well in the training.
+User data management enables the gamification aspect of the cyber range with a score board displaying the scores of the other players in order to motivate the trainees to engage well in the training.
  <p align="center">
   <img src="https://user-images.githubusercontent.com/56884203/112821702-4fe00c00-9087-11eb-82bd-ca8c09e51f73.png" width="300" />
 </p>